Money

 Simplified: the severance amount is divided by years of service to produce an "annual conversion amount," which is taxed at progressive rates, then multiplied back by years of service.
 The longer your service, the lower the effective rate.

 Request a 퇴직소득 원천징수영수증 (retirement income tax withholding receipt) from your employer.
-You will need it for home-country tax filing and for any claim under a tax treaty.
+You may need it for tax filing or later proof of income.

 Common employer traps for foreign workers